<img alt="" src="https://secure.plan2twin.com/219004.png" style="display:none;">

 • Lost or damaged medical records

-• Cancelled appointments or surgeries
+• Cancelled appointments or surgeries, putting patient health at risk

 • Halted retail and food sales